Installing and using Betaflight Configurator for beginners

 Adjust your drone on your smartphone / tablet: use SpeedyBee

-It is an application that can set the flight controller of the drone equipped with Betaflight 3.1.0 or later.
-Connect to the drone using "Bluetooth-UART Adapter (Bluetooth)" or "Speedy Bee Adapter 2 (Wi-Fi)".
+The application that can set the flight controller of the drone equipped with Betaflight 3.1.0 or later.
+Communication between the mobile device and the flight control board can be achieved via Bluetooth or Wi-Fi.
+Connect to the drone using "Bluetooth-UART/USB Adapte" or "Speedy Bee Adapter".

 With the Built-in WIFI, Speedy Bee Adapter 2 is a full-featured BF/INAV/Emu mobile configurator help the FPV pilots go to the field to fly without carrying a heavy laptop.
 The lanyard-style cable is tight of connection enough, can prevent being lost.
 The liquid silicone cable is with two same micro USB ports on both ends, it can even easily carry 500 grams.